Nuclear Power in South Africa

 In the 2011 Draft Integrated Electricity Resource Plan for South Africa – 2010 to 2030 (IRP),5 nuclear prospects were revived, for 9600 MWe, supplying 23% of the electricity.
 In November 2011 the National Nuclear Energy Executive Coordination Committee (NNEECC) was established as the authority for decision-making, monitoring, and general oversight of the nuclear energy expansion program.
 An IAEA Integrated Nuclear Infrastructure Review (INIR) was carried out in 2013.

-Although the draft IRP includes six new 1600 MWe reactors coming online in 18-month intervals from 2023, Eskom has said that it would be looking for lower-cost options than the earlier AP1000 or EPR proposals, and would consider Generation II designs from China (perhaps CPR-1000) or South Korea (perhaps OPR).
+Although the draft IRP included six new 1600 MWe reactors coming online in 18-month intervals from 2023, Eskom has said that it would be looking for lower-cost options than the earlier AP1000 or EPR proposals, and would consider Generation II designs from China (perhaps CPR-1000) or South Korea (perhaps OPR).
 The capital cost per installed MWe of a CPR-1000 was said to be about half that of an AP1000 or EPR.
 Before approval, a safety report for the selected specific design must be submitted to the National Nuclear Regulator for evaluation and approval and a nuclear installation licence obtained.
 Following the Fukushima accident it is likely that a Gen III design will be favoured.

 Early in 2011 Areva stepped up its involvement with the Nuclear Energy Corporation of South Africa (Necsa), and early in 2013 Rosatom declared its interest in bidding.
-Bids are expected to be called early in 2014 so that the contractor/vendor is on site in 2016, with a view to 2023 operation of the first unit.
+Bids were expected to be called early in 2014 so that the contractor/vendor is on site in 2016, with a view to 2023 operation of the first unit.
 Initially about 30% local content is expected in the project, rising to 40% later.

-In November 2013 Necsa signed a broad agreement with NIAEP-Atomstroyexport and its subsidiary Nukem Technologies, to develop a strategic partnership including nuclear power plants and waste management.
+In November 2013 Necsa signed a broad agreement with NIAEP-Atomstroyexport and its subsidiary Nukem Technologies, to develop a strategic partnership including nuclear power plants and waste management, with financial assistance from Russia.
 It is uncertain just what this means, but Rosatom said (25/11/13) that it “offers South Africa to build the entire process chain of NPP construction and operation.”
 “The strategic partnership implies joint implementation of the national nuclear power development program of South Africa.
 The key project is construction of new NPPs with the Russian reactors VVER totaling 9.6 GW (up to 8 power units) in South Africa.
 Besides, the parties intend to build a research reactor to the Russian technology, which would lay the basis for joint business in the area of isotope production and sales in the international market.”

 “A small-scale analysis says that implementation of a NPP construction project will allow placing 40% up to 60% of equipment orders with the RSA companies, and this will give not less than US $16 billion at the stage of construction only, US $40 billion at the stage of operation; 15,000 up to 30,000 high-skill highly salaries jobs will be created.
 In the framework of our partnership we will be happy to invite RSA’s companies to the third country markets,” according to Rosatom.
 Finance was not mentioned.